 Customize the movie

-Tap to customize the movie even further—you can change the title, font, music, pick the photos included in the Memory movie, and more.
+Tap Edit or the Edit button to customize the movie even further—you can change the title, title image, duration, photos, and music that appear in the Memory movie.

 Create your own Memories

 On your Mac, open an Album and click Show as Memory in the header.
-If you're in the Photos tab, click the title of a group of photos to open them as a Memory.
+If you're in the Moments or Collections tab, click the title of a group of photos to open them as a Memory.

-On your iPhone, iPad, or iPod touch, tap on the header of any Moment, Collection, Year, or Album.
-Scroll to the bottom of the screen and tap Add to Memories.
+On your iPhone, iPad, or iPod touch, tap the header of any Moment, Collection, Year, or Album.
+Tap the More button , then tap Add to Memories.

 Save and share your favorite memories

 Want to save a memory for later?
-Scroll to the bottom of the screen and tap or click Add to Favorite Memories.
-You'll find it in the Favorite Memories album of your Photos app.
+Tap the More button , then tap Add to Favorite Memories.
+On your Mac, this option appears at the bottom of a Memory.
+To see your Favorite Memories, go to For You, tap See All next to Memories, and then tap Favorites.
+On your Mac, click Memories in the sidebar and then click the Favorite Memories tab at the top of Photos.
 If you decide that you don't want to save a Memory anymore, tap or click Remove from Favorite Memories.

 When you add a Memory to your Favorites, you preserve it and keep it from going away when Photos creates new Memories.

 You can also share your unforgettable experiences with friends and family.
 On your iPhone, iPad, or iPod touch, you can share Memory movies just like you would share any other video.
 Play a Memory movie, then tap on it to show the editing and sharing options.
-Tap and choose to share the movie through Messages, Mail, iCloud Photo Sharing, and your favorite social media sites.
-On your Mac, you can share the photos and videos from your Memory when you click .
+Tap the Share button and choose to share the movie through Messages, Mail, Shared Albums, and your favorite social media sites.
+On your Mac, you can share the photos and videos from your Memory when you click the Share button .